patternfly/patternfly-elements/elements/pfe-navigation/documentation/implementation.md

 </pfe-navigation>
 ```

-> Unfortunately we need to make sure all of the id's and classes are correct on this level for fall back styling, functionality may break if classes or id's are missing or incorrect.
+> Unfortunately we need to make sure all of the id's and classes are correct on this level for fall back styling & behaviors.
+Functionality may break if classes or id's are missing or incorrect.

 > `role=banner` should be added if the navigation is not inside of a `header` element or an element with `role=banner`.
 It indicates that the `pfe-navigation` tag is the site's header tag.